exlskills/course-java-ap/08_Recursion/02_Final Exam/02_Question 3/00_Multiple Choice.prob.md

 <code>methodOne(paramOne/10)</code> // not executed<br/>
 <code>System.out.println(paramOne % 10);</code> // prints "1" (STEP 11)</p>
 <p>Therefore, "123456" is printed after <code>methodOne(123456)</code> is executed.</p>}}
 ( ) 654321 {{Incorrect because "123456" is printed.
-View the step-by-step solution for the question by selecting the correct answer, "123456".}}
+View the step-by-step solution above.}}
 ( ) An infinite number of digits will be printed due to infinite recursion. {{Incorrect because "123456" is printed.
-View the step-by-step solution for the question by selecting the correct answer, "123456".}}
+View the step-by-step solution above.}}

 ||<code>methodOne()</code> is called a total of 5 times after the initial call.||